fastapi/fastapi/docs/en/docs/contributing.md

 That way, you can edit the documentation/source files and see the changes live.

+This documentation will be in English by default.
+If you want to see it in another language, you need to add a localization label, for example: `en`.

 #### Typer CLI (optional)

 The instructions here show you how to use the script at `./scripts/docs.py` with the `python` program directly.